Wanfogai/Figure-Calculator/README.md

 8.The command loading shapes from the list.
 After loading, replaces the shapes that were entered earlier

-9.Clears the list of all shapes
+9.The command of clears the list of all shapes